Pose your questions on Ask, Answer, Learn to Dr. Greene and the DrGreene.com community.

 Children can have hematuria for many different reasons.
 Children may have blood in the urine from urinary tract infections, including routine UTI’s, viral UTI’s, and tuberculosis.
 Those with kidney disease arising from a strep infection may have blood in the urine.

-Other types of kidney disease can cause hematuria, as can trauma or vigorous exercise.
-High blood pressure, bleeding disorders, and sickle cell disease are among the other classic causes of hematuria.
+Other types of kidney disease can cause it, as can trauma or vigorous exercise.
+High blood pressure, bleeding disorders, and sickle cell disease are among the other classic causes.

 Autoimmune diseases such as lupus can cause hematuria.
 Some children have blood in the urine from benign familial hematuria.

 The major symptom is blood in the urine, but it is often invisible to the naked eye.
-Sometimes there is swelling, high blood pressure, or another symptom of an underlying cause for the hematuria.
+Sometimes there is swelling, high blood pressure, or another symptom of an underlying cause.

 Hematuria from some causes disappears quickly on its own.
 Other types last far longer, often until the underlying cause is treated.